JinLee794/BicepModulesDemo/docs/wiki/SecuringWorkflowEnvironment.md

 ### DevSecOps in GitHub

 [DevSecOps](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/devsecops-in-github)
- adheres to security best practices by adopting a [shift-left](https://devops.com/devops-shift-left-avoid-failure/) strategy that focuses on qualtity and proactive measures to prevent problems instead of relying on detection.
+ adheres to security best practices by adopting a [shift-left](https://devops.com/devops-shift-left-avoid-failure/) strategy that focuses on quality and proactive measures to prevent problems instead of relying on detection.

 #### **Potential use cases**